 As the new AALS Program Developer, Jazz plans on utilizing her in depth clinical and therapeutic skills into developing an innovative experiential equine assisted therapy program that combines the EAGALA certification model with other forms of evidence based therapeutic modalities, depending on individual and group needs as well as clinician derived expertise.
 This program will be developed with support from the Program Director and Equine Specialist, Chelsea Menke.
 In addition, Jazz will use her grant writing experience to help research and write grants for future funding and looks forward to help strengthen kids and community through animal interactions.

 Tatum is a 4th generation Arizonan and is a cotton farmer’s daughter who grew up in Ahwatukee, AZ.
 Tatum had her first horse at the young age of 5, she grew up in 4-H clubs and was a rodeo queen throughout high school.
 Her family helped start and continues to be a part of the Gilbert Days Rodeo in Gilbert, AZ.
 Tatum received her bachelors in Family Studies and Animal Agriculture in 2017 from the University of Arizona.
 She was first introduced to TRAK in 2015 when she interned during summer camps!
 After graduation, she moved to Montana and worked at a residential treatment ranch with teenagers suffering from trauma and/or in the foster care system.
-When she returned to Arizona, she worked for Autism Spectrum Therapies in Tucson for a few years as a supervisor, trainer, and therapist.
+When she returned to Arizona, she was living on working cattle ranches and working as a cowboy, she then worked for Autism Spectrum Therapies in Tucson for a few years as a supervisor, trainer, and therapist.
 She missed working with animals and children at the same time, and was so excited to join the TRAK family again.
-Tatum is married to a rancher and spends her free time working cows and riding her horses; Dory, Boone, and Taka.

 Vanessa is a Tucson local who has been involved with TRAK since 2013.
 She started with us as a UofA intern and graduated with a bachelors degree in Family Studies and Human Development.
 After college, Vanessa remained at TRAK and became a social worker for Marana Unified School District.
 She is absolutely thrilled to be working at TRAK full time to enhance the relationship between the community and our sweet animals!
 Vanessa’s horse, Lucky, lives at TRAK and is a great asset to the program!